finanalyst/collection-plugin-development/README.md

 				*  if it has a Str value and the key `:information` does contain `custom-raku` then it is treated as if `custom-raku` is empty

-				*  if it has a Str value and the key `:generate` does NOT contain `custom-raku` then the Str value should
+				*  if it has a Str value and the key `:information` does NOT contain `custom-raku` then the Str value should

 					*  point to a file name in the current directory